 HDMI is a commonly known interface in consumer electronics.
-DisplayPort may be used less but there are still plenty of devices with it onboard and the new 2.0 standard makes it more appealing.
+DisplayPort is less common, but there are still plenty of devices with it onboard and the new 2.0 standard makes it more appealing.
 These two video/audio standards are similar but different so we've outlined what types you can get and how they compare.

 When it comes to DisplayPort and HDMI cables and connectors, there are different types and sizes.
 It's not a one-size-fits-all situation.